Group B: New FISA groups

 In 1982, the Fédération Internationale du Sport Automobile (FISA) restructured the production car category of Appendix J of the International Sporting Code to consist of three new groups.

 The outgoing Group 1 and Group 2 were replaced with Group N and Group A, for unmodified and modified production touring cars respectively.
 These cars had to have four seats (although the minimum size of the rear seats was small enough that some 2+2 cars could qualify) and be produced in large numbers.
-Their homologation requirement was 5000 units in a 12-month period between 1982 and 1992.
-From 1993, the requirement was reduced to 2500 units.
+Their homologation requirement was 5,000 units in a 12-month period between 1982 and 1992.
+From 1993, the requirement was reduced to 2,500 units.

 Group B was for GT cars with a minimum of two seats, redefined as sports grand touring cars in 1986.
 It combined and replaced Group 3 and Group 4, two grand touring groups already used in rallying, and the production-derived Group 5 silhouette cars used in circuit racing.
 Group 5 cars had never been permitted in the World Rally Championship for Manufacturers.

 Homologation

-The number of cars required for homologation—200—was just 4% of the other groups' requirements and half of what was previously accepted in Group 4.
-As homologation periods could be extended by producing only 10% of the initial requirement each subsequent year (20 in Group B's case compared to 500 for A and N), the group made motorsport more accessible for car manufacturers before taking the group's technicalities and performance into account.
-'Evolutions' could be included within the original homologation without needing to produce a new initial run, allowing manufacturers to tweak various aspects of their competing car within the requirement to produce only 20 'evolved' cars.
+The number of cars required for homologation—200—was 4% of what some other groups required, and half of what had previously been accepted in Group 4.
+As homologation periods could be extended by producing 10% of the initial requirement each subsequent year (20 in Group B's case compared to 500 for A and N), the group made motorsport more accessible for car manufacturers before taking the group's technicalities and performance into account.
+'Evolutions' could be included within the original homologation without needing to produce a new initial run, allowing manufacturers to tweak various aspects of their competing car and produce 20 of the 'evolved' cars rather than 200.
 Together, these homologation rules resulted in Group B 'homologation specials'—extremely rare cars that were only produced to satisfy the homologation quota rather than for sales, if they continued to exist beyond presentation to FIA officials in the first place.